 - Premium quality 67.5% Fe content iron ore pellet feed product

 - Maximises return on capital

-An opportunity has been identified to supplement the Project’s pipeline pellet feed production with up to 2Mtpa of direct shipping ore (“DSO”).
+There is an opportunity to supplement the Project’s pipeline pellet feed production with up to 2Mtpa of direct shipping ore (“DSO”).
 The defined mineral resource includes some high grade material that can be classified as DSO and an area of the deposit has been identified that includes a concentration of material at surface which can be simply crushed and screened to produce a saleable iron ore lump and / or fines product without any requirement for beneficiation.

-Further information on the DSO opportunity will be provided during H2 2014.
-Any decision to proceed will be dependent upon confirmation of a suitable transport solution, including obtaining access to rail and port infrastructure on acceptable terms.
+Any decision to proceed with the DSO operation will be dependent upon confirmation of a suitable transport solution, including obtaining access to rail and port infrastructure on acceptable terms.

 Project Next Steps

 The Project team are progressing key value-adding activities on the project.
-These important preparatory steps will place the Project in a position to seek financing and progress to development once market conditions stabilise.
-These value adding activities include the establishment of port and power agreements, issue of the environmental permit, and ratification of the Zanaga Mining Convention by the parliament of the Republic of Congo (“RoC”).
+These important preparatory steps will place the Project in a position to seek financing and progress to development when market conditions are favourable.
+These value adding activities include the establishment of port and power agreements, and issue of the environmental permit.